WHAT IS 'OLDSCHOOL' JAZZ?

 Among others, Jazz encompasses the Charleston, Black Bottom, Applejack, Big Apple, Bebop, Mambo, Shaky Blues, Lindy Hop, The Walk, Bop and many more.
 The Savoy Ballroom, a prominent venue in Harlem, was a significant influence and trendsetter for many of these styles.
 Some of these dances spread to the rest of the world, notably through legendary performers like the Whitey's Lindy Hoppers, Josephine Baker, Cab Calloway...

-Up to 4 levels
+Up to 4 Levels

-Covering first-timers to proficient Jazz and Urban dancers.
+Covering first-timers to proficient dancers.

 This hub is designed for you to become the best Jazz dancer you can be in your lifetime.